-- A. Child returns home and necessary follow-up services are provided to child and family by DCFS and CRC staff.
-RCW 13.32A.090 - B. Child is placed in appropriate out-of-home setting and services are provided by DCFS staff to enable a return home as soon as possible.
-RCW 13.32A.100 - 1.
-Parents and youth agree and a voluntary placement agreement is signed.
-RCW 13.32A.090 - 2.
-Parents and youth cannot agree to a placement or continuation of a placement, but some other responsible adult is willing and able to accept or keep the child, and the parent, child, or department files a CHINS petition for court approval.
+A. Child returns home and necessary follow-up services are provided to child and family by DCFS and CRC staff.

+B. Child is placed in appropriate out-of-home setting and services are provided by DCFS staff to enable a return home as soon as possible.

+1. Parents and youth agree to a placement and a voluntary placement agreement is signed.

+2. Parents and youth cannot agree to a placement or continuation of a placement, but some other responsible adult is willing and able to accept or keep the child, and the parent, child, or department files a CHINS petition for court approval.